jshuadvd/hacks-n-notes/intellectual_property.md

 - show a lot of confidence
 - you can't file again the provisional patent if you made it public
 - make a Sell Sheet
+- google about a company before showing them your product

 ### manufacturers
 - http://ohioart.com/